EricHaggar/password-cracker/README.md

 # PasswordCracker

-PasswordCracker uses **Hash Maps** and **Encryption** to crack passwords.
+PasswordCracker uses **Hash Maps** and **Encryption** concepts to crack passwords.
 Given a list of 10 000 common passwords ([commonPwd10K](https://github.com/EricHaggar/PasswordCracker/blob/master/commonPwd10K.txt)), 5 augmentation rules were applied to this list in order to generate as many passwords as possible.
 Here are the 5 rules:

 1. Capitalize the first letter of each word starting with a letter, e.g. dragon becomes Dragon
 2. Add the current year to the word, e.g. dragon becomes dragon2018